fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Clear conditionals
 ------------------

 Pretty much everything with a length/size/magnitude of zero evaluates to 'false' in Python.
-This isn't just a quirk of the language, it's promoted in [PEP 8](http://legacy.python.org/dev/peps/pep-0008/#programming-recommendations) as the Pythonic way of checking whether a sequence is empty:
+This isn't just a quirk of the language, it's promoted in [PEP 8](http://legacy.python.org/dev/peps/pep-0008/#programming-recommendations) as the Pythonic way of checking for an empty sequence:

 ``` python
 if not some_sequence: